 Final tips & verdict:

 Most attractions in the city centre are easily reachable on foot.
-For places located outside of the city’s main core, the metro is an easy way to get around in addition to the cheap and ubiquitous yellow Dacia taxis.
+For places located outside of the city’s main core, Bucharest’s shiny new metro is an easy way to get around in addition to the cheap and ubiquitous yellow Dacia taxis.

 Bucharest is a city that has a certain charm and a certain unique feel to it.
-It is definitely not the most attractive city in Eastern Europe but still well worth a visit, it is quite underrated and therefore much less touristy than other Eastern European capitals.
+Although Bucharest cannot compete with the likes of Prague and Budapest, as an Eastern European capital it is still well worth a visit thanks to the fact that it is quite underrated and therefore much less touristy than other European capitals.